pippinbarr/cart253/guides/style-guide.md

 }
 ```

+Use the [frogfrogfrog repository](https://github.com/pippinbarr/frogfrogfrog) as an example of how to proceed when in doubt.

 ## Version Control

 Part of your programming style for this class will be based on your approach to version control.
 This essentially boils down to: